How we are helping

 The broad goal of Australia’s humanitarian assistance is to save lives, alleviate suffering and enhance the dignity of people faced with violent conflict, natural disasters and other humanitarian crises in Africa.

 Australia's humanitarian response will be consistent with the expectations of the Australian public, the scale of humanitarian need and our reputation as an active contributor to the UN and other multilateral institutions.
-Building on Australia’s experience and assistance to date, the humanitarian program in Africa will pay particular attention to crises in South Sudan and Somalia.
-These are large-scale, complex, protracted crises that have been priorities for Australian humanitarian assistance over a number of years and are also in line with broader national interest considerations.
+Building on Australia’s experience and assistance to date, the humanitarian program in Africa will pay particular attention to the crises in South Sudan and Somalia.
+These are large-scale, complex, protracted crises that have been priorities for Australian humanitarian assistance over a number of years.
+In line with the Foreign Policy White Paper, our response to the South Sudan crisis will include support for the refugee response in neighbouring countries and UNHCR’s Comprehensive Refugees Response Framework.

 Allocation of our funds

-So far in 2017-18, Australia has provided $20 million in humanitarian funding to crises in Somalia and South Sudan.
-In addition to this, nearly $25 million of Australia’s 2017-18 core funding to the World Food Programme has been allocated to nine African countries.
+So far in 2017-18, Australia has provided $25.5 million in humanitarian funding to crises in Somalia and South Sudan.
+In addition to this, nearly $25 million of Australia’s 2017-18 core funding to the World Food Programme was allocated to nine African countries.

 In 2016-17 Australia committed over $68 million in humanitarian funding to crises in Africa.
 In addition, nearly $26 million of Australia’s 2016-17 core funding to the World Food Programme was allocated to eight African countries, bringing Australia’s total humanitarian contribution to Africa to over $94 million in 2016-17.
 For details please visit the Humanitarian support for crises in Africa page.